Electric hot water units operate using your regular electricity supply and are generally more expensive to run than Natural Gas units

 - Not as efficient when the outside air temperature is low

-- Same footprint when replacing a like for like unit, no extra space required
+- The same footprint when replacing a like for like unit, no extra space required

 - Most affordable unit to purchase